How Parlay Works

 Parlay validates and routes

-The venue adapter calls the upstream API
+The venue adapter calls upstream sources

 The client gets typed JSON back